IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-set-up-infrastructure-three-tier.md

 ## Ordering your database server
 {: #order_db_servers}

+Use the following steps to order an SAP-certified server as your database server.

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} with your unique credentials.
 2. Click **Create resource** > **Compute** > **Bare Metal Server**.
 3. Click **Continue**.
 If you can't click **Continue**, you don't have the correct permissions to create a server.
 Check with your system administrator about your permissions.